docs-plus/ep_wrtc_heading/README.md

 - Fix the page header when the cursor is at the end of the line (video icon is not displayed).
 ### [v0.30.0]
 - Refactor taging video rooms and `findTag` function. (fixed any issues that related with not displaying video icons and performance issues)
+- Separate Webrtc signaling from etherpad socket gateway (the `icecandidate` sends many messages per ms, so the "etherpad" displays the "rate limit" dialog).

 ## License